How much can I expect to spend on a daily basis?

 Fresh vegetables and fruit are all part of the staple diet in Costa Rica.
 Avocados and fresh seafood are all things you can expect to pop up on their menus.

 We would definitely advise to drive where possible as it adds to the adventure.
 It’s quite nice to be on your own schedule and find those hidden gems along the way.
+Driving in Costa Rica is very straightforward as roads are not too busy and there are no monster motorways.

 What will the weather be like?